alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/README.md

 # Research Workflow

 This manual is at the core of this LabManual.
-It outlines how we @AG.DPP aim to perform a research project, starting with the research question and ending with project archiving.
+It outlines how we @AG.DPP perform a research project, starting with the research question and ending with project archiving.
 It mentions all the things to do and/or to consider as well as the issues to elaborate on along the timeline of a research project:

 1. [Pinpoint your research question and formulate your hypotheses](01_Research_question.md)
 2. [Write the theoretical part of your manuscript](02_Theoretical_part.md)